JasonErnestFeldman/SyllabusReqs/README.md

 # SyllabusReqs

-Identifying information, including the teacher’s name and contact information, course title, current term, and school year
+Identifying information:
+*Teacher’s Name and
+*Contact information
+*Course title
+*Current term
+*School year

 Learning standards (i.e. the learning standards students are expected to master), course objectives, and/or competencies addressed in the course